cdk8s-team/cdk8s/docs/plus/network-policy.md

 # Network Policy

 Network policies control inter-pod traffic flow at the IP address or port level (OSI layer 3 or 4).
 By default, a pod is opened in the network (or *non-isolated*).
 That is, it can initiate any outgoing traffic, and accept any incoming traffic.

 When network policies are applied to pods, they loose this default behavior and become restricted, or *isolated*.
+This means that as soon as a policy in a specific direction applies to a pod, that pods stops being open in that direction.
+We refer to such pods as **isolated**.
 There are two sorts of isolation for a pod: isolation for egress, and isolation for ingress.

 Network policies do not conflict; they are additive.
 If any policy or policies apply to a given pod for a given direction, the connections allowed in that direction from that pod is the union of what the applicable policies allow.